24-Year-Old Man Arrested In Connection With Jupiter Triple Homicide

 The suspected shooter in the Jupiter triple homicide case was expected to make his first court appearance on Tuesday, but he has refused.

-Detectives with the Jupiter Police Department urges anyone with information in the Jupiter triple homicide to call 561-746-6201 or Crime Stoppers of Palm Beach County at 800-458-8477 – callers have the option of remaining anonymous.
+Detectives with the Jupiter Police Department urges anyone with information in the Jupiter triple homicide to call 561-746-6201 or Crime Stoppers of Palm Beach County at 800-458-8477.
+Callers have the option of remaining anonymous.

 A cash reward is offered for information leading up to a second arrest in the Jupiter triple homicide case.